Ashton Lewis Jr.: Busch Series career

 Lewis was a driver who was especially good on road courses.
 He started out in the Barber Saab Pro Series for the 1992 season.
 After success in that series, he was offered a scholarship to race in the British Formula Ford championship.

 Lewis made his Busch debut in 1993, long before he became known to most Busch fans.
 Driving the No. 36 Parkway Pontiac at Watkins Glen, Lewis started the race in 29th place.
 The team had mechanical issues partway through the race, but Lewis got back on track and finished the race in 27th place.

 Lewis returned once again to the series in 1994.
 This time, Lewis drove the No. 80 Commerce Bank Chevy at Milwaukee Mile.
 Lewis was able to top his debut with a 24th-place effort despite a 38th-place start.

 Lewis again made a one-off start in 1995.
 He had his best weekend at that point in his career, this time back at Watkins Glen.
 He started the race solidly in the 22nd position and stayed on the lead lap with a 13th-place finishing result.

-Lewis raced in eight races in 1996 and earned a 3rd-place finish at Watkins Glen.
+Lewis raced in eight races in 1996 and earned a third-place finish at Watkins Glen.
 He led three laps during the race, the first laps led of his Busch Series career.

 Lewis did not compete in 1999 but came back in 2000, with a new family owned No. 46 Chevy.
 He completed an 11-race schedule with a best finish of 17th at Michigan.

 With a decent first year under their belt, Lewis Motorsports ran all but one race in 2001, leading to a 20th-place standing in points.
-Lewis earned three top-10s in 2001: A pair of fifths at Kentucky and Charlotte and a ninth at Memphis, an impressive feat without a full-time sponsor.
-Lewis earned his best start of 2001 at Las Vegas, with a 5th place starting position.
+Lewis earned three top-tens in 2001: A pair of fifths at Kentucky and Charlotte and a ninth at Memphis, an impressive feat without a full-time sponsor.
+Lewis earned his best start of 2001 at Las Vegas, with a fifth place starting position.
 However, Lewis struggled to finish races and had nine DNFs.

 Yet, the team was optimistic.
 The team would run 2002 with new sponsor Civil Air Patrol.
-Lewis only had one top-5, but it was a solid one.
-Lewis started 24th at his home track of Richmond International Raceway but certainly ran well, moving to a 2nd-place finish.
-In addition, Lewis earned a triplet of 8th and another triplet of 9th.
-Lewis was also qualifying well, with 5 top-10 starts, the best being a 3rd at IRP.
+Lewis only had one top-five, but it was a solid one.
+Lewis started 24th at his home track of Richmond International Raceway but certainly ran well, moving to a second-place finish.
+In addition, Lewis earned a triplet of eighth and another triplet of ninth.
+Lewis was also qualifying well, with five top-ten starts, the best being a third at IRP.
 The only reason that Lewis finished a lowly 17th was simple: a series-high 12 DNFs.